 This integration is NOT a set-it-and-forget-it item

-While it doesn’t need a lot of ongoing maintenance, it’s definitely something that you’ll need to tend to over time.
+While it doesn’t need a lot of ongoing maintenance, your integration is definitely something that you’ll need to tend to over time.

 Sync errors occur, but both tools also continue to improve in their functionality, and your marketing maturity will hopefully only increase, so you’ll want to keep a good pulse on the state of the systems.
-There’s also a lot of neat “bonus” type things you can utilize your integration to do, like advanced lead lifecycle reporting and triggering off different Salesforce data points.
+There’s also a lot of neat “bonus”-type features you can leverage your integration to assist with, like advanced lead lifecycle reporting and triggering off different Salesforce data points.

-The first decision you have to make is how the Marketo and Salesforce databases are going to align.
+The first decision you have to make is how your Marketo and Salesforce databases are going to align.
 There are two possibilities:

 - Full database sync: Both databases will have all of the same data.
 This is best practice and our recommendation.
 It eliminates the risk of duplication and ensures transparency in the funnel.
-It also allows you to use native program to campaign sync.
+It also allows you to easily campaign sync.

-- Partial sync: This utilizes lead lifecycle or lead sync.
-With this sync, you only put sales-ready leads from the Marketo database into the Salesforce database so that Sales only sees leads they should be working.
+- Partial sync: This utilizes a lead lifecycle approach and the lead sync flow step.
+With this sync, you only put Sales-ready leads from the Marketo database into the Salesforce database, meaning that Sales only sees leads they should be working.
 This sync option has the potential to create duplicates.

 Lead Assignment & Ownership

-Now, think about the way you are using lead assignment roles and ownership in Salesforce as you think about plug-ins in Marketo.
-How you’ve decided to sync your databases will determine this.
+Now, think about the way you are using lead assignment roles and ownership in Salesforce.
+How you’ve decided to sync your databases will impact this.

 If you’ve decided to go with a complete sync, Marketo will use your system defaults, so you’ll want to make sure that the Default Lead Assignment Rules have Marketo baked into them.